adrian-faustino/dispatch-app/README.md

 ## Known bugs

 - Add new booking button is not centered properly on the deployed version but centered in local.
-- Changing color and availability sometimes
+- Changing color and availability at the same time sometimes causes non responsiveness.